Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 ## Build

 For building the engine in a cross platform way we will be using [make](https://www.gnu.org/software/make/).
+I won't being going into the specifics of Makefiles in this series, but you can find a pretty solid tutorial [here](https://makefiletutorial.com/).
 To make the paths for dependencies configurable we'll set environment variables throughout the tutorial, but feel free to hardcode these values for your convenience.

 For python there are two environment variables: